GeraPashchenko/Test-task/Readme.md

 For the [Task 2](#task-2): I assume that we don't need to return any data except "**date**" and "**reservations_count**" (named count of reservations) because there are no requirements about data in task, so I'v chosen the easiest variant.

 About the `appliation testing` there are tests for controllers and services.
 Now they are just as an example of how it would be on a project.
 I didn't do tests for all application because of time restrictions.
 I Hope you understand my hurryness.

+I've added the swagger documentation, you can access it after you set up the docker containers and open [this link](http://localhost).
+It was my first try with the swagger in docker app, and it's failing the requests, but you can see the documentation there.

+For testing the application you can yse postman requests that was provided by me.
+They are workable.

 ## Data format